 This page is from a heritage partnered project.
 It was written in 1998 by students from Mount Pearl Junior High and edited by their teachers.
 It has not been vetted by the heritage website's academic editor.

 In rural Newfoundland and Labrador, religion was often the core of the community.
-For these small communities were there was so little, the church was often the center of activity; where worship and social gatherings alike would occur.
+For these small communities were there was so little, the church was often the centre of activity; where worship and social gatherings alike would occur.
 If your community had a regular clergyman, you were very lucky.
 In most cases, Sunday was a day almost entirely devoted to worship, Sunday school and visiting between friends and family.

 The Importance of Religion